 Determination of the advection field by optical flow is a key component of any extrapolation-based nowcasting system.
 Pysteps allows to easily analyze the impact of the optical flow method and also scale filtering on the forecast skill.
-Moreover, the three methods currently available in the motion module constitute an ideal testbed as they cover three very distinct approaches, see the references in Sec.
+Moreover, the three methods currently available in the motion module constitute an ideal testbed as they cover three very distinct approaches; see the references in Sect.
 2.1 for details.
 The experiments were done by using the MeteoSwiss and US precipitation events described in Tables 8 and 9.

 Each optical flow method was used with two deterministic nowcasting methods: a simple extrapolation-based method and S-PROG, which incorporates a scale filtering procedure as described in Seed (2003).
 Both methods are available in the nowcasts.extrapolation and nowcasts.sprog modules, respectively.
-The VET and Lucas-Kanade methods use 2 input images, while DARTS uses 9 input images.
+The VET and Lucas-Kanade methods use two input images, while DARTS uses nine input images.
 The forecast quality was evaluated using the critical success index (CSI) and the mean absolute error (MAE) as described in Jolliffe and Stephenson (2003).

 The results of the experiments are shown in Fig. 11.
-First of all, large differences between the simple extrapolation and S-PROG nowcasts are observed, which is mainly due to the scale filtering implemented in S-PROG (see Sec.
+First of all, large differences between the simple extrapolation and S-PROG nowcasts are observed, which is mainly due to the scale filtering implemented in S-PROG (see Sect.
 4.5).
-For the MeteoSwiss events, applying the filtering improves both CSI and MAE, especially at longer lead times (Figs. 11a and 11c).
-After two hours, the S-PROG nowcasts show a $\sim$ 20% increase in the CSI and and $\sim$ 40% reduction in the MAE.
-A similar behavior is observed for the US events (Figs. 11b and 11b) but with a $\sim$ 20% the reduction in MAE after two hours.
+For the MeteoSwiss events, applying the filtering improves both CSI and MAE, especially at longer lead times (Fig. 11a and c).
+After 2 h, the S-PROG nowcasts show a $\sim 20\%$ increase in the CSI and $\sim 40\%$ reduction in the MAE.
+A similar behavior is observed for the US events (Fig. 11b and 11d) but with a ~ 20 % the reduction in MAE after 2 h.